-The first of two long runs I had done with Kelvin Broad were over 20 miles long and included a group of fellow runners of varying abilities (I was the most variable of all).
+The first of two long runs I had done with Kelvin Broad were over 32 kilometres long (20 miles) long and included a group of fellow runners of varying abilities (I was the most variable of all).
 We ran through the mossy rain forest outside of Victoria, British Columbia over hills and through chest-deep Salal.
 I think we crawled through a blackberry bush and witnessed the collapse of a bridge, while our run leader (Bob) stood knee-deep in the creek wearing an ear-to-ear smile.

-Later on during the run – sometime after the 17 mile mark or so and as I began to fade - I tossed the fear of becoming lost, as Kelvin orated (like Martin Scorsese) in his high-timbre, Kiwi accent.
+Later on during the run – sometime after the 28 km mark or so and as I began to fade – I tossed the fear of becoming lost, as Broad orated (like Martin Scorsese) in his high-timbre, Kiwi accent.
 No matter how far back I dropped, I could hear the rapid-fire ramblings.
 Oh sure I am less capable of a runner and certainly wasn’t at the peak of fitness, but he talked the entire three hours!
 He was an audible beacon – a human GPS!

-Broad has won the Calgary Marathon 8 consecutive times and the Royal Victoria Marathon 5 consecutive.
+Broad has won the Calgary Marathon eight consecutive times and the Royal Victoria Marathon five consecutive.
 As a staunch Lydiard method advocate, a Canadian Mountain Team Director and a Professor, I thought it would be best to encapsulate what he might have said on that run to share with the rest of the running world.
-Because it is impossible to remember 3 hours of machine-gun, rapid-fire dialogue, here follows an actual interview.
+Because it is impossible to remember three hours of machine-gun, rapid-fire dialogue, here follows an actual interview.

 However, I certainly have a soft spot for the RVM as I have had some wonderful experiences at the event and made some lifelong friends as a result.
 If I were to come back I would certainly come prepared.
 Now there is native art on the sweatshirt again the pull of the event is all the more for me.
 I have the five consecutive win record there now and it may go some time.
 I am pleased with that achievement because it demonstrates consistency however, I didn’t go out to Victoria with that in mind.
 I ran Victoria because I liked the course and it fitted in well with the races available in and around Calgary at the time.
 My first race there was also maybe the best marathon of my career so it was hard not to keep coming back.